robschick/dsdive_analysis/README.md

   1. Run `scripts/sim_gen.R` to generate simulation data.
-  2. Run `scripts/fit.R` to estimate model parameters for each simulation datasets.
+  2. Run `scripts/fit.R` to estimate model parameters for each simulation dataset.
-      a. `fit.R` is designed to use a configuration script to load a single dataset, specify prior distributions, and other sampler/output settings.
+     - `fit.R` is designed to use a configuration script to load a single dataset, specify prior distributions, and other sampler/output settings.
 The configuration can be passed in as a command-line argument, or as the list variable `groups` in an interactive `R` session.
-The simulations should use the configuration below, where `XXX` is replaced with the simulation dataset names `sim_tyack_more_known_end_30`, `sim_tyack_more_known_end_60`, and
+The simulations should use the configuration below, where `XXX` is replaced with the simulation dataset names `sim_tyack_more_known_end_30`, `sim_tyack_more_known_end_60`, and `sim_tyack_more_known_end_300`.
-         `sim_tyack_more_known_end_300`.

 ```r
 groups = list(